History of Ara Lake Camp

 It’s in the same spirit of hospitality engendered by the Fayles that the Smith family now undertakes the management of Ara Lake Camp.
 As the camp’s owners, our family would like to extend a warm Northern welcome to you by this introduction.
 For over 50 years, our dear friends Dick and Shirley Fayle provided wilderness experiences filled with memories of great fishing, hunting, friendship, and comradery, and the Smith family is dedicated to ensuring that the Fayles continue to be honored by providing the same type of experiences for your group.

 Over the last 42 years, our family has enjoyed the wonderful hospitality and friendship of the Dick and Shirley along with the incredible fishing and hunting found at Ara Lake Camp.
 We have been privileged to make many good friends from the US and Canada along the way.

-Along with my dad, Page (Buck), I first flew into Ara Lake Camp to fish with Dick and Shiryl when I was seven years old and—frequently accompanied by other members of our family—continued to be a guest of the Fayles for many years at both Ara Lake and their outpost camps.
-In fact, this year marked the 4th generation of Smith’s to fish Ara as my two boys, Paul and John accompanied me on a July trip into camp.
+Accompanied by my dad, Page (Buck), I first flew into Ara Lake Camp to fish with Dick and Shiryl when I was seven years old.
+Since that time, my family and me have been privileged to be guests of the Fayles for many years at both Ara Lake and their outpost camps.
+In fact, 2017 marked the 4th generation of Smith’s to fish Ara as my two boys, Paul and John accompanied me on a July trip into camp.

 As the Smith’s take the reigns and continue where Dick and Shiryl left off, please know you can expect the same high level of service at Ara as in the past.
 It’s our opinion that we owe both our clients and the Fayle family nothing less.
-Brad will be there, improvements will be underway, and in the near future your party can anticipate more of the conveniences of home.
+Our great camp attendant and friend Brad is with us, improvements are under way and your party can anticipate more of the conveniences of home during your stay.